s0600204-LiSP-Plugins/qlab-mimic/README.rst

   Linux, you may need to remove your distribution's package first.

 **python-zeroconf**
-  Installable from pypi: https://pypi.org/project/zeroconf/, or from GitHub: https://github.com/jstasiak/python-zeroconf.
+  Installable from PyPI_: https://pypi.org/project/zeroconf/, or from GitHub: https://github.com/jstasiak/python-zeroconf.
 Your distribution might also have a suitable package in its repositories.